lsst-tstn/tstn-020/index.rst

 #.
 Test the new configuration on the CSC.
     If this requires in-dome or on-sky testing, then create an annotated alpha release tag.
     Then make sure the test is properly documented in a technote and/or Jira ticket.
-    To make the configuration available on a running CSC check :ref:`section-on-the-fly-config`.
+    To make the configuration available on a running CSC check `On-the-Fly Configuration Changes`_.

 #.
 Create pull request(s) (PRs) to have the files reviewed